How to Add a Serum Booster

 Are your peptides from China?

-No, our quality peptides are from the same manufacturers that all of the major cosmetic companies use.
+No, our quality peptides are from the same manufacturers all major cosmetic companies use.
 The peptides are imported from the United States, Spain, France, Switzerland, etc.

 We do not buy peptides from China because they can add toxic fillers.
 We have even found that some types of ink used may contain lead—no, thank you!

-You can find the location of where each peptide or ingredient is sourced on the product page.
+You can find where each peptide or ingredient is sourced on the product page.

 Can I combine all of the peptides into a single skincare product?